wcharczuk/go-chart/README.md

 graph.Render(chart.PNG, buffer)
 ```

-# Moving Averages
+# Moving Averages (Simple & Exponential)

-You can now also graph a moving average of a series using a special `MovingAverageSeries` that takes an `InnerSeries` as a required argument.
+You can now also graph a moving average of a series using a special `SimpleMovingAverageSeries` that takes an `InnerSeries` as a required argument.

  ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/images/ma_goog_ltm.png)

- There is a helper method, `GetLastValue` on the `MovingAverageSeries` to aid in creating a last value annotation for the series.
+ There is a helper method, `GetLastValue` on the `SimpleMovingAverageSeries` to aid in creating a last value annotation for the series.

 # More Intense Technical Analysis